flying-potato-js/v1/Contributing.md

 ---

-By following these guidelines, you help keep Flying Potato JS robust and welcoming to all contributors[web:2][web:3][web:5].
+By following these guidelines, you help keep Flying Potato JS robust and welcoming to all contributors.